Kate Forbes

-Kate Elizabeth Forbes (born 6 April 1990) is a Scottish politician and accountant who is serving as the Cabinet Secretary for Finance and the Economy since 2020.
-A member of the Scottish National Party (SNP), she has been the Member of the Scottish Parliament (MSP) for the Skye, Lochaber and Badenoch constituency since 2016.
-On 20 February 2023, Forbes declared her candidacy for Leader of the SNP and First Minister of Scotland.
+Kate Elizabeth Forbes (born 6 April 1990) is a Scottish politician who has served as Deputy First Minister of Scotland and Cabinet Secretary for Economy and Gaelic since May 2024.
+A member of the Scottish National Party (SNP), she previously served as Cabinet Secretary for Finance and the Economy from 2020 to 2023.
+Forbes has been Member of the Scottish Parliament (MSP) for Skye, Lochaber and Badenoch since 2016.

-Born in Dingwall, Scotland, in 1990, Forbes was raised in India and Scotland and was educated at a Scottish Gaelic school, where she became fluent in the language.
-She earned a BA in history from Selwyn College, Cambridge, and then an MSc in diaspora and migration history from the University of Edinburgh.
-After completing her degree, Forbes worked for a short time in the Scottish Parliament as a researcher for SNP MSP Dave Thompson.
-She then went on to work for Oxfam Scotland before studying to become a chartered accountant and working for Barclays.
-Forbes was elected to the Scottish Parliament in the 2016 election and quickly emerged as a "rising star" within the SNP.
-As part of a reshuffle of Nicola Sturgeon's second government, she appointed Forbes as the Minister for Public Finance and Digital Economy, serving as the deputy to the Finance Secretary Derek Mackay.
+Born in Dingwall, Forbes was raised in India and Scotland and was educated at a Scottish Gaelic-medium school, where she became fluent in Scottish Gaelic.
+She earned a BA degree in history at Selwyn College, Cambridge, and then an MSc in diaspora and migration history from the University of Edinburgh.
+After completing her degree, Forbes worked for a short time in the Scottish Parliament as a researcher for the SNP MSP Dave Thompson.
+Forbes was elected as an MSP at the 2016 Scottish Parliament election and quickly rose within the SNP.
+Nicola Sturgeon appointed Forbes as Minister for Public Finance and Digital Economy, serving as the deputy to the Finance Secretary, Derek Mackay.
 After Mackay resigned, Forbes was appointed Finance Secretary by Sturgeon.
-Her tenure has been dominated by the COVID-19 pandemic in Scotland, and its economic impact, and the ongoing cost of living crisis in the UK.
-Forbes has been on maternity leave since July 2022, with Deputy First Minister John Swinney acting in her capacity.
+Her tenure was dominated by the COVID-19 pandemic in Scotland and its economic impact, and the cost of living crisis.

-Following the announcement of Sturgeon's intention to resign as Leader of the SNP and First Minister of Scotland, Forbes announced her candidacy for leader in the 2023 SNP Leadership election.
-Her leadership bid drew significant attention due to her membership in the Free Church of Scotland, an evangelical Calvinist denomination with socially conservative positions, and her religious views on sexual ethics, which includes moral opposition to sex before marriage, same-sex marriage, and most abortions, and stating that Isla Bryson is a "biological male who identifies as a woman".
-Forbes responded to the controversy by stating that "in a free society you can do what you want" and that she would not push for her personal moral positions to be legislated into law during her premiership.
+On announcement of Sturgeon's intention to resign as party leader and first minister, Forbes announced her candidacy for leader in the 2023 leadership election.
+This leadership bid drew significant attention due to her membership of the Free Church of Scotland, an evangelical Calvinist denomination with socially conservative positions, and her religious views on sexual ethics, including disavowal of sexual intercourse before marriage, opposition to homosexuality and same-sex marriage, and opposition to most forms of abortion.
+She lost the election to Humza Yousaf, taking 47.9 per cent of the vote to his 52.1 per cent in the final ballot.
+She subsequently left government to sit as a backbencher.

+Following Yousaf's resignation in April 2024, Forbes was touted as a potential candidate to succeed him in the 2024 SNP leadership election but she ultimately chose not to stand and endorsed John Swinney.
+After Swinney became First Minister in May 2024, he appointed Forbes as Deputy First Minister of Scotland and Cabinet Secretary for Economy and Gaelic in his government.